sagemath/trac_to_gh/Issue 3324.md

 # Issue 3324: [with patch, needs review] Matrix_mod2_dense to/from PNG routines

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3324

 Original creator: malb